Olive305/Projektarbeit/README.md

 Each prediction has a probability at which it should be shown as a preview.
 The **Probability Slider** (only shown when the auto probability checkbox is disabled) allows you to adjust the threshold for which predictions should be displayed.
 The higher the probability, the fewer predictions will be shown.
 There is also an option to automatically calculate the number of predictions to display.
 This function is enabled by default and can be toggled using the checkbox.

 Clicking on existing nodes selects them.
-Once selected, you can delete, copy, and eventually move them simultaneously.
+Once selected, you can delete, copy, and move them simultaneously.
 You can also select nodes using a **Lasso** (blue rectangle).

 Right-clicking on nodes or edges opens a menu that allows you to delete them.
 More functions will be added later.